EOEPCA/resource-health/docs/usage/tutorials.md

         )
     ```

+        !!! info
+            Each hook can be defined in multiple files.
+The files with earlier alphanumeric names will have their hooks called earlier.
+For a hook like `on_auth` which produce a value, each implementation will be called one by one until one of them produces a value that's not `None`, and that value will be considered the overall result of the hook.

+!!! info
+    Functions which return a list of items, such as `get_check_templates` and `get_checks` call hooks for each item.
+If a hook raises `APIForbiddenError` or `CheckTemplateIdError` or `CheckIdError`, then it is excluded from the final list.
+Any other exception will make the whole request return an error.
+If the `Exception` is `APIException` or any derived class (not counting `APIForbiddenError`, `CheckTemplateIdError`, and `CheckIdError`), the exception message will be shown to the user.
+Otherwise a “500 Internal Server Error” will be shown.

+!!! info
-Keep in mind, that hooks are just Python functions, so you're free to do any other actions in them than what's described here.
+    Hooks are just Python functions, so you're free to do any other actions in them than what's described here.
 You could log user access instances, or emit notifications upon check creation and removal, for example.
 You could even modify the arguments provided to those functions.

 #### Health Check API hooks